sfier-playground/device-interactions/README.md

 - create `.env` file in the root project, copy the value from `.env.example`, then edit those values which suitable for your local configuration
 - `make docker.up` (you can skip this step if you already have PostgreSQL on your localhost)
 - `make start` to run the application

+## Known Issues
+- Docker on workflows still doesn't work, got permission problem to use some actions from market place into my organization
+- Cloud Run deployment status = to-do

+## Additional Information
+- It took me a while to solve the problem with GitHub private repository access via SSH
+- It took me a couple of hours to set Subnet networking to allow the Cloud Run application to access the SQL server privately
+- I've initiated some terraform and linked the state file to the back end (storage), but haven't done any landing zone, or other provisioning by the way